Individual Courses

 Number of credits: 4

-Application of business ethical theories to ethical dilemmas.
-Analysis of diverse perspectives regarding the basis for an ethical organization.
-Formulation of theoretically-based, ethical responses to a variety of ethical dilemmas.
-Examination of the influences that ethics and faith have on personal and professional decisions.
-Improvement of skills in presenting, developing, and supporting an ethical position both verbally and through writing.
-PQ: 3 courses from BUSN220, BUSN301, BUSN302, BUSN308, BUSN310, BUSN320, BUSN323, MATH301.
-FF: CAPS General Education Category H.
+Application of business ethical theories to ethical dilemmas and responsible courses of action.
+Application of ethical decision-making to business.
+Examination of influences that ethics and faith have on personal and professional decisions.
+Improvement of skills in developing and supporting an ethical position through writing.

 Number of credits: 3